LuanEdCosta/create-project-files-cli/README.md

 Create your project files faster using this CLI.
 You can create file templates and, with one command, create copies of your templates in the folder you want.

-- :heavy_check_mark: Faster and easier than code snippets
+- :white_check_mark: Faster and easier than code snippets
-- :heavy_check_mark: You can add the template files in the version control system
+- :white_check_mark: You can add the template files in the version control system
+- :white_check_mark: Rename template files and folders
-- :heavy_check_mark: Replace text inside your template files
+- :white_check_mark: Replace text inside your template files

 ## :zap: Installation